Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 Learn how to apply on our partner's secure site

-- $550 annual fee waived to $0 for US military + spouses with Chase MLA policy
+• $795 annual fee waived to $0 for US military + spouses with Chase MLA policy

-- $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year.
+• Get a $300 annual travel credit as reimbursement for travel purchases charged to your card each account anniversary year.

-- Learn more in the Chase Sapphire Reserve review
+• Learn more in the Chase Sapphire Reserve review

 Learn how to apply on our partner's secure site

-- $200 Annual Hotel Credit: Get $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings through American Express Travel using your Platinum Card®.
+• $600 Annual Hotel Credit: Get up to $300 back in statement credits semi-annually on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings through American Express Travel using your Platinum Card®.
 Note that The Hotel Collection requires a minimum two-night stay

-- $240 Digital Entertainment Credit: Get up to $20 back in statement credits each month when you pay for eligible purchases with the Platinum Card® at your choice of one or more of the following providers: Disney+, a Disney Bundle, ESPN+, Hulu, Peacock, The New York Times, and The Wall Street Journal.
+• $300 Digital Entertainment Credit: Get up to $25 back in statement credits each month when you pay for eligible purchases with the Platinum Card® at your choice of one or more of the following providers: Disney+, a Disney+ bundle, ESPN+, Hulu, The New York Times, Paramount+, Peacock, The Wall Street Journal, YouTube Premium, and YouTube TV when you purchase directly from one or more of the providers.
 Enrollment required.

-- This is a MAJOR time saver–$100 statement credit every 4 years for a Global Entry application fee or a statement credit up to $85 every 4.5 years for a TSA PreCheck® (through a TSA PreCheck® official enrollment provider) application fee, when charged to your Platinum Card®!
+• $120 Global Entry and TSA PreCheck Credit: $120 statement credit every 4 years for a Global Entry application fee or a statement credit up to $85 every 4.5 years for a TSA PreCheck® (through a TSA PreCheck® official enrollment provider) application fee, when charged to your Platinum Card®!
 Card Members approved for Global Entry will also receive access to TSA PreCheck at no additional cost.

-- No foreign transaction fees
+• No foreign transaction fees

-- Read my full review of the Amex Platinum card for military, terms apply
+• Read my full review of the Amex Platinum card for military, terms apply, see rates and fees

 Chase Ultimate Rewards vs Amex Membership Rewards